yuridev-code/CashControl/README.md

 # CashControl
- Web app to manage personal finances: expenses, income, investments and salary in one place
+ Web app to manage personal finances: expenses, income, investments and salary in one place.